nathankurt/k8s-cert/notes/core-concepts.md

         type: front-end
    ```

- * When dones run `kubectl create -f service-definition.yml` to create
+ * When done run `kubectl create -f service-definition.yml` to create
  * `kubectl get services` to get the services that are running.
    * Will give you a `CLUSTER-IP` IP and you can now access that IP using curl or web browser
      * `curl http://192.168.1.2:30008`